Amir-Ageez/NLPLogixGame/README.md

 Development time ~ 3 hours

-The game is build using Net core 2.2
+The game is built using Net core 2.2

 The game is defualted to size 20 * 20